 What is Multi Factor Authentication (MFA)?

-Multi Factor Authentication (MFA) is a security process that requires users to verify their identity using two or more authentication factors before accessing an account, application, or system.
+Multi Factor Authentication (MFA) is a security framework that requires users to verify their identity using two or more authentication factors before accessing an account, application, or system.
+The traditional password-based logins or authentication used only one factor, namely password.
+MFA creates a redundant defense-in-depth strategy by adding other factors in case the first one is compromised to block unauthorized access.

 Why is MFA Important?

-- Enhanced Security: Even if a password is stolen, unauthorized access is blocked by requiring an additional authentication factor.
+Enhanced Security: Even if a password is leaked in a data breach, unauthorized access is blocked by requiring an additional authentication factor.

-- Prevention of Phishing Attacks: Since MFA requires multiple authentication steps, it significantly reduces the effectiveness of phishing attempts.
+Prevention of Phishing Attacks: Since MFA requires multiple authentication factors that involve physical possession of your device, it significantly reduces the success of social engineering attacks.

-- Cost Savings and Avoiding Liability Issues: Implementing MFA reduces the financial impact of security breaches, lowering potential fines, recovery costs, and helping organizations avoid legal liabilities related to data breaches.
+Cost Savings and Avoiding Liability Issues: Implementing MFA reduces the financial impact of security breaches, reduces the risk of regulatory fines, recovery costs, and legal liabilities related to data breaches.

 How Does MFA Work?